jenkinsci/plugin-compat-tester/README.md

 ### Running PCT with custom Java versions

-Plugin compat tester supports running Test Suites with a Java version different from the one being used to run PCT and build the plugins.
-For example, such mode can be used to run tests with JDK11 starting from Jenkins 2.163.

-Two options can be passed to PCT CLI for such purpose:

-* `testJDKHome` - A path to JDK HOME to be used for running tests in plugins

 You can run the example by running the following command:

     make demo TEST_JDK_HOME=${YOUR_JDK_HOME} PLUGIN_NAME=git